Knahte/Disney_PF/README.md

 ## Roadmap

-- Add other attractions (I'm currently working on Europapark)

 - Enhance generation quality and speed through optimization techniques.

 - Incorporate restaurant data into the path generation process to provide more comprehensive itineraries.